 RAT-Independent GNSS integrity monitoring has a long operational history in the field of civil aviation [11][12][13][14].
 The integrity framework examined in this study extends beyond aviation, to address a broader suite of use case and architectural considerations for the 3GPP system.
 These concepts are further illustrated by the use case descriptions and KPIs provided below, including a particular focus on safety-critical and liability-critical applications, requiring the capability to validate the estimated position with greater trust.

-Automotive and Rail have been highlighted as two industries which implement the most demanding safety-standards for positioning integrity.
+Automotive, Rail and IIoT have been highlighted as three verticals which implement the most demanding safety-standards for positioning integrity.
 The following use case descriptions outline key integrity concepts and implications for users that require positioning integrity within their positioning system.
 An extended list of application examples is provided in the Use Cases Summary.

 9.2.1 Automotive